thephpleague/period/docs/4.0/instantiation.md

 ## Helper functions

-<p class="message-notice">The following functions are deprecated since <code>version 4.2</code> and will be remove in the next major release.
+<p class="message-warning">The following functions are deprecated since <code>version 4.2</code> and will be remove in the next major release.
 Please consider using the named constructors instead.</p>

 Apart from its constructor, to ease the class instantiation you can rely on many built in helper functions to return a new `Period` object.
 All helper functions are declared under the `League\Period` namespace.